dascentral/laravel-starter/README.md

 Rather than having a template repository for new Laravel Projects, I'm going after a step-by-step script that outlines the changes that I typically make and why.
 I feel this approach will be easier to maintain and will provide more value to guests.

+And let's be honest... we're replacing this repo with AI instructions before much longer, right?

+### Context

 This repository customizes a new [Laravel 12](https://laravel.com/docs/12.x) application.
-Instructions are accurate as of June 2025.
+Instructions are accurate as of October 2025.

 ### Resources